woltapp/spark-osm-datasource/README.md

 OSM nodes will have `WAY` fields set and `LAT`/`LON` and `RELATION` fields will be null.
 OSM relations will have `RELATION` fields set and `LAT`/`LON` and `WAYS` fields will be null.

+`TYPE` field in both `RELATION` structure and in dataframe structure indicates type of the OSM entity.
+It is an integer field with following values:

+* 0 - Item is a OSM Node entity
+* 1 - Item is a OSM Way entity
+* 2 - Item is a OSM Relation entity

 Reader supports column pruning during read, so dropped columnts will not be loaded from the OSM PBF file.
-Even more, if both `LAT` and `LON` colmns will be dropped, no node processing will be started at all.
+Even more, if both `LAT` and `LON` columns will be dropped, no node processing will be started at all.
 Same applies for `WAY` and `RELATION` columnn.

 ### Warning on order instability